Millionaire Raffle Draws

 |€1,000,000||1||1 in 500,000|

 |€1,000||165||1 in 3,030|

-The odds of winning were based partly on how many other players have bought tickets.
-Were some of the 500,000 tickets not sold, the odds of winning would have been better than those stated here.
+As it is a raffle, the odds of winning are based partly on how many other players have bought tickets.
+If some of the 500,000 tickets available are not sold, the odds of winning will be better than those stated here.

-For example, if 400,000 tickets were sold, then you would have had a 1 in 400,000 chance of winning the top prize.
-Only the tickets that were sold were entered into the raffle, so all the prizes were guaranteed to be won.
+For example, if 400,000 tickets are sold, then you would have a 1 in 400,000 chance of winning the top prize.
+Only the tickets that have been sold are entered into the raffle, so all the prizes are guaranteed to be won.

 How to Play

 When you purchase an entry to the Millionaire Raffle, you will receive a ticket with a unique raffle number on it.
 On the night of the draw, all of the ticket numbers that have been purchased are pooled together and then the winning entries are drawn from that pool.